gmlewis/go-reticulum/docs/tools/grl.md

     distress beacons, coordinating with rescue teams, peer messaging, and syncing with a hub **only when a gateway happens to be reachable**.

+!!! danger "Important Safety, Emergency & Medical Notice"
+    **GRL is NOT a certified life-safety device, distress beacon, or medical device.** Transmissions occur over best-effort unlicensed radio frequencies with **NO guarantee of packet delivery, acknowledgement, or rescue**.
+This system is **NOT** connected to official 911/112 dispatch, civil defense agencies, or search-and-rescue satellites.
+Under no circumstances should this system be used as a primary or sole means of summoning emergency rescue or medical assistance.
+Always carry certified primary safety equipment (EPIRB/PLB, paper maps, magnetic compass).
+Read the full [Legal, Safety, Emergency, and Medical Disclaimer](#legal-safety-emergency-and-medical-disclaimer) below before building or operating this device.

 ---

 ## What it runs